|

 night of the 19th at Barbour's Station.

-morning of the 20th, the troops started for
+On the morning of the 20th, the troops started for

 Lake City.
-In the early afternoon, th
+In the early afternoon, the force reached

 a country road crossing the railroad track, two miles